 - Players may not cross the centre line — except to make their way onto the bench after their ball is caught by a teammate.
 If a player steps on or crosses the line when in the motion of throwing a ball, the catch will not count.

 - Once a player picks up a ball, they will only have 10 seconds to throw the ball.
 If a player takes longer than 10 seconds to throw, that ball is considered dead and they must roll the ball to the opposing team.
 Players may not repeatedly pick up and drop a ball in order to circumvent the 10-second rule.

 - A player on the bench may only catch 1 ball at a time.

-- April 19 2016: Due to safety reasons, players may not be lifted up by another player(s) at any time while on the bench or otherwise.
+- Due to safety reasons, players may not be lifted up by another player(s) at any time while on the bench or on the court.

 - Teams cannot hoard the balls; players should make an effort to keep the balls in motion.
-If the League Rep notices that a team is hoarding the balls, he/she has the discretion to roll some of those balls to the opposing team.
+If the League Rep notices that a team is hoarding the balls, they have the authority to roll some of those balls to the opposing team.

-- May 29 2018: a player may reach over the centre or taped off area as long as no part of their body touches the line, or touches the floor in an area over the line.
+- A player may reach over the centre line or taped off area to grab a loose ball as long as no part of their body touches the line or the floor in the prohibited areas.